nwolverson/vscode-ide-purescript/README.md

 This package will launch a `purescript-language-server` process, which will automatically (but this is configurable) start `purs ide server` in your project directory and kill it when closing.
 Start/stop and restart commands are provided for the IDE server in case required (eg after changing config or updating compiler version).

-Multi-root workspaces should be supported.
+Multi-root workspaces should be supported via a multiple language server approach.

 For all functions provided by the IDE server you will need to build your project first!